 Now add the broccoli to the chicken and veggies and stir in the teriyaki sauce.
 Cook until the sauce starts to thicken and everything is well incorporated.

-Pour the mixture over some cooked rice or noodles.
+The recipe is great on its on, but if you want to make it more hearty, pour the mixture over some cooked rice or noodles.
 I like using my chopsticks, until I just can’t manage them any more.
 Enjoy!

 If you love Chinese cooking at home, you might want to try this book from Amazon – Every Grain of Rice: Simple Chinese Cooking.

 For a super clean eating recipe, check out this teriyaki beef stir fry.
 It’s gluten free and Paleo.

 - 1½ cups fresh broccoli, cut into florets